zeatful/liquibase/README.md

 Additionally, a `CHANGELOGLOCK` table is used to ensure multiple liquibase runs don't occurr concurrently.

 ### Database Agnostic Behavior
-Liquibase designed to be database agnostic, which is exactly why the preferred format is to use XML schema tags.
+Liquibase is designed to be database agnostic, which is exactly why the preferred format is to use XML schema tags.

 Liquibase will convert the XML into raw SQL for the targetted database type.
 The default XML tags in the schema facilitate this as well as using a `property`.
 A property acts as an alias and can be used for a common operation that is database technology specific.
 (IE: Dates, MySQL and Oracle use different function calls for this)